 Mom and dad spent 12 magical days in the Greek Islands in 1979 but in reality, their honeymoon has spanned 4 decades.
 Their love is inspiring and their zest for life is contagious.
 We’re blessed to have them as our parents.
 Not once did we see them fight or be upset at each other for a long period of time.
 They taught us from a young age that love is stronger than any other force.
 They told us they would support us no matter who we fall in love with.
 They raised us in a place rife with conflicts and gave us a life better than most.
 We had a warm happy childhood surrounded by a large loving family that united 3 religions.
 We celebrated Christmas, Easter, Ramadan, and Eid al-Adha with our cousins.
 My parents hosted all our birthday parties and never missed an opportunity to invite everyone to our home.
 They taught us how to swim, bike, ski, play tennis and made sure we excelled academically.
 Whenever our safety was threatened, they packed everything and drove us away, sometimes under the bombs, to a safer area.
 When they realized they couldn’t give us the stable future they had envisioned for us, they let go of their possessions, jobs, and home in Lebanon and brought us to the US.
 The sacrifices they’ve made to protect us from harm and provide us with a good education and an enriching life are countless.

-Live every day as if it’s our last
+Live every day as if it’s your last

 Be forgiving and don’t hold grudges

-Don’t go to bed upset at our loved one
+Don’t go to bed upset at your loved ones

 Be generous and kind to others without expecting anything in return

-Be courageous and never give up on our dreams
+Be courageous and never give up on your dreams

-Jump at every opportunity we get and don’t put things off
+Jump at every opportunity you get and don’t put things off

 Enjoy life RIGHT NOW because life is fragile and precious